 We have an interview weekend usually in late January.
 Selected candidates are invited.
 Please note that if you are not invited this does NOT mean you aren't being considered for admission.

+Here is our earnings guarantee for all IB PhD admits.
 We are committed to financially supporting all our admitted students, which includes our international students.
-Most of this support will come in the form of teaching assistantships – Graduate Student Instructors (GSI) or research assistantships – Graduate Student Researcher (GSR).
+Much of this support will come in the form of teaching assistantships – Graduate Student Instructors (GSI) or research assistantships – Graduate Student Researcher (GSR).

-International students are not able to apply for residency and therefore must pay this non-resident tuition throughout their academic program.
-However, after you advance to candidacy, which in IB is typically after the second year, you are eligible for a 100% reduction of your non-resident tuition for up to three years.
+International students are not able to apply for residency and therefore they or their faculty mentor must pay this non-resident tuition throughout their academic program.
+However, after an international student advances to candidacy, which in IB is typically after the second year, students are eligible for a 100% reduction of their non-resident tuition for up to three years (6 semesters).